How to stop brand becoming a sacrificial lamb?

 *unless they are brand consultants who would absolutely love the challenge to turn it around.

-When your back is up against the wall, you don’t want someone to move the ground beneath your feet.
+When your back is up against the wall you really don’t want to weaken its foundations.

 Strategy